luciolucio/holi/CONTRIBUTING.md

 > NOTE: If you'd like to contribute a new calendar or a correction to an existing one, please include any references that can be used to verify and document your change.

-## Any other fixes, requests, bugs etc

-Send a pull request, or open an [issue](https://github.com/luciolucio/holi/issues).